As of Thursday 5th March 2020, airline Flybe has ceased trading with immediate effect and passengers have been advised not to travel to the airport.

 Check if You Have ATOL Protection

-ATOL holiday protection is a scheme which prevents you from losing your money or being stranded abroad, which means you’ll be protected if an airline goes bust.
+ATOL holiday protection is a scheme which prevents you from losing your money or being stranded abroad, which means you’ll be protected if an airline collapses.

 Contact Your Travel Insurance